British Forum for Ethnomusicology Book Prize

-The biennial BFE Book Prize recognizes outstanding scholarship in ethnomusicology written in English.
-Both monographs and edited volumes published in the two years preceding each Prize are eligible to be submitted.
-(Co)authors and (co)editors must all be BFE members at the time of submission, while contributors to edited collections are welcome to join.
-No book may be entered more than once for this prize.
-This prestigious award carries a prize of £100.
+The British Forum for Ethnomusicology invites submissions for the biennial BFE Book Prize to recognise outstanding scholarship in ethnomusicology written in English.
+Both monographs and edited volumes published between 16th November 2019 and 15th November 2021 will be eligible for the 2022 prize.
+Entry details for the 2022 competition will be released in November 2021.
+(Co)authors and (co)editors must all be BFE members at the time of submission, while contributors to edited collections are welcome to join: https://bfe.org.uk/join-bfe

 BFE Book Prize Winners: